 - Microwave the cut potatoes for 5 minutes to soften.

-- Preheat your grill to 375 degrees.
+- Preheat your grill or oven to 375º F.

 - Tear four pieces of tin foil.